Crimson-Wizard/bus-off-blog/README.md

 AC1 - "Given more than one post in the database, these multiple posts are listed."

 - Perform the Test: Access the part of the application where posts are listed.
-Verify that all the posts added to the database are displayed.
+Then i verified that all the posts added to the database are displayed.

 AC2 - "When a user opens the main page a list of posts is seen."

-- Perform the Test: Open the main page of the application in a web browser or testing tool.
+- Perform the Test: Open the main page of the application in a web browser.

 AC3 - "Then the user sees all post titles with pagination to choose what to read."

 - Perform the Test: Access the main page and look at the list of posts.
-Check that each post title is displayed.
-Verify that pagination controls Next/Previous are present and functional.
+Checked that each post title is displayed.
+Verified that pagination controls Next/Previous are present and functional.

 ### Open a post